 About the author

-Orkideh Behrouzan is Assistant Professor of Medical Anthropology at King's College London, and a 2015-16 Fellow of the American Council of Learned Societies.
+Orkideh Behrouzan is Assistant Professor at SOAS University of London, and a 2015-16 Fellow of the American Council of Learned Societies.
 She is the winner of the 2011 Kerr Award from the Middle Eastern Studies Association.

 "This remarkable book reveals the myriad of ways in which a popularized medical discourse, artistic expression, and psychological metaphor have been intertwined to permit people to speak about how they feel.
 Only Orkideh Behrouzan, a scholar conversant in these several disciplines and deeply steeped in Persian culture, could trace this interpretive pattern—one that will be of deep interest to those who study war, social resilience, and the work of memory."